Ireland Program

 Housing

 Housing at the University of Limerick will be on campus.
 The campus features several amenities, including ATMs, laundry and dry cleaning, a bookstore and active pubs.
 Housing during the Galway and Dublin-center excursions will be at hostels unless the student makes their own arrangements.
-Housing during the final course week will be on campus at Trinity College Dublin.
+Housing during the Dublin portion of the program will be on campus at Trinity College Dublin.

 Cancellation